bigcspecv/bitburner-save-editor-2/LLM-CONTEXT.md

 *Track significant updates to this context document here.*

+- **2025-12-01** - Player section reset button renamed to "Reset Stats & Skills" and now calls `resetPlayerStats` in the store, which only restores hp/skills/exp/mults from the original save (money/resources and other player fields remain unchanged).
+- **2025-12-01** - Player section now hides the stats reset button when there are no stat/skill changes (shows "No Modifications"); uses store helper `hasPlayerStatChanges` that scopes comparison to hp/skills/exp/mults.
+- **2025-12-01** - Added reusable `ResetAction` UI component (button or "No Modifications" label) with configurable title; PlayerSection now uses it for stats and resources.
+- **2025-12-01** - Store now exposes `resetPlayerResources` and `hasPlayerResourceChanges` to scope reset/change detection to money/karma/entropy; Money/Karma/Entropy card wired to `ResetAction`.
+- **2025-12-01** - NumberInput now applies its value on Enter and blurs the field (same as blur behavior), ensuring edits commit when pressing Enter.
+Input and Textarea now also blur on Enter (after calling user onKeyDown handlers).
 - **2025-11-30** - Added skill level calculator (`src/lib/level-calculator.ts`) with BitNode LevelMultipliers (SF override aware) and wired Player stats UI to show original saved level vs computed level per stat alongside EXP editors.

 - **2025-11-29** - Added hacking multiplier calculator helper plus UI/readout (saved vs computed) and a vitest for sample save; future multipliers can extend the helper.